melezhik/sparrow/README.md

 * they are not versioned, a simple \`git clone/pull' command is executed to install/update a plugin

-* private plugins should be listed at sparrow plugin list file (SPL file)
+* private plugins could be used by two methods:

+1) by SPL file
+2) by custom sparrow repository ( aka remote SPL file )

 ### SPL file

-Sparrow plugin list is represented by text file placed at `\~/sparrow.list'

-SPL file should contains lines in the following format:
+SPL file is located at `\~/sparrow.list' and contains lines in the following format:

 *$plugin\_name $git\_repo\_url*